PhiCtl/NorthernLights/README.md

 ## Installation

-1.You can download the code to run the models and data from the github repository [Github](https://github.com/PhiCtl/NorthernLights)
+1.You can download the code to run the models and data from the github repository [Github](https://github.com/PhiCtl/NorthernLights) into the data directory

 ```bash
 Clone the repository: git clone https://github.com/PhiCtl/NorthernLights
 ```
-2.Unzip the train.csv in the same file as the file named run.py.
+2.Unzip the train.csv in the data directory.
 Once in the right directory, type the following line:

 ```bash
 Unzip train.zip